≡ Menu

 That still leaves many key assets liable for UK capital gains tax:

-Remember if you can hold these assets inside a tax shelter (ISA or pension) you’ll escape the clutches of capital gains tax.
+Remember if you can hold these assets inside a tax shelter (ISA or pension) you’ll escape the sting of capital gains tax.

-As I’ve already mentioned, you also have that annual capital gains tax allowance.
+Also remember that you have that annual capital gains tax allowance.
 So you won’t necessarily be liable for CGT just because you’ve sold some taxable assets and made a profit.
-It all depends on your total gains for the year.
+It depends on your total capital gains for the year.

-Do your research, and don’t risk big losses just to cut your tax bill.
+Do your research.
+Don’t risk big losses just to cut your tax bill.

 When to report capital gains tax

-You need to report your taxable gains via your self-assessment tax return:
+You need to report your taxable gains via your self-assessment tax return if:

-• If your total taxable gain in the tax year exceeds your CGT allowance, and/or
+• Your total taxable gain in the tax year exceeds your CGT allowance, and/or

-In contrast, if you’d sold £55,000 of shares, say, you would have to report the details to HMRC, regardless of your total gain.
-You’ve sold taxable assets in the year excess of the £50,000 annual threshold.
+In contrast, if you’d sold £52,000 of shares, say, and you are registered for self-assessment, then you would have to report the details to HMRC, regardless of the size of your total gain.
+That’s because you’ve sold taxable assets in the year in excess of the £50,000 threshold.

 Capital gains are pooled together